krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

     <figcaption>Basilica Ceiling</figcaption>
 </div>

 The longest catholic church in the world.
 Though you can't tell when you visit, the Basilica is actually in the form of a crucifix.
-It is a really incredible site with an incredibly long lead-up to the main dome.
+It is a truly majestic church with an incredibly long lead-up to the main dome.
 The main corridor has an arched ceiling with these consistent rectangular patterns that managed to expose the height and size of the Basilica.
 Unlike other Basilicas that have circular pillars, St. Peter's Basilica has rectangular pillars with engravings of what seemed to be griffins at the top of them.
 In addition, these pillars are present in the foyer of the basilica.
 The main corridor of the basilica also has a list of the largest churches in the world on its floor.
 Naturally, St. Peter's Basilica is the largest.

 <div class="item left">
     <img data-src="{{ 'assets/images/blog/italy_trip/day2/pieta.jpg' | relative_url }}" class="blog-image">